dar920910/RandomObjectsGenerator/README.md

-# Random Objects Generator
+# Random Objects Generator for Persons :two_men_holding_hands:

-This tool implements a generator of random objects by its predefined models and uses JSON serialization to save created objects.
+This tool implements a generator of random objects by its predefined models.

+The tool uses JSON serialization as a persistance storage for its created objects.

+Currently, the tool supports only generating objects of the **Person** type.

 ---